homermultitext/hmt-editors-guide/generated/guide.md

 [108]: http://www.homermultitext.org/hmt-digital/images?request=GetIIPMooViewer&urn=urn:cite:hmt:vaimg.VA051RN-0052@0.6517,0.4711,0.02,0.0158

-### Abbreviations that Require Mark up ###
+### Abbreviations that Require Mark up

 **paleographically ambiguous abbreviations**

 Unlike the examples above, the marks that denote these abbreviations do not always indicate the same missing letters.
 Therefore, because they are paleographically ambiguous, they require mark up.
+If accents or other diacritical marks should be present on the abbreviated syllable(s), they can be supplied in the expansion.

 - Use the TEI `abbr/expan` pair, wrapped in `choice`